 If you did catch a yawn, then according to a study from Baylor University, it’s a good thing: You’re showing empathy and bonding.

 The study, published in the journal Personality and Individual Differences, looked at 135 college students, their personalities, and how they reacted to different facial movements.

 The results showed that the less empathy a person had, the less likely they would yawn after seeing someone else yawn.

 It’s important to note that these results can’t be generalized.
 Not catching a yawn isn’t evidence for psychopathic or sociopathic tendencies.

 1. Try deep breathing

 If you feel yourself yawning excessively, try deep breathing exercises through your nose.
 Your body may need more oxygen.
-One study also found that nasal breathing decreased contagious yawning completely in their research.
+A 2007 study also found that nasal breathing decreased contagious yawning completely in their research.